eliotstock/stake/README.md

     1. Make the drive writable by your user with `sudo chown -R [username]:[username] /data`
     1. `df -H` and confirm the drive is there and mostly free space
     1. Reboot and make sure the drive mounts again
+1. Check for firmware updates for the drive
+    1. `sudo smartctl -a /dev/nvme0n1` and get the current firmware version.
+    1. Do some Googling and figure out if there's an update you need.
 1. Test the performance of the big drive
     1. `cd /data`
     1. `sudo fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=150G --readwrite=randrw --rwmixread=75`